9th Five Year Plan (Vol-2)

 9.28 Since the hill areas have immense hydroelectric potential micro-hydel projects would be encouraged.
 However, construction of dams would be considered very carefully clearly taking into account consideration of the geo-seismic condition of the area.
 Since provision of electricity facility to widely spaced hamlets is a major problem in hill areas, appropriate solar energy technology would be very effective in many hill areas and these should be encouraged in areas covered under HADP / WGDP also.
 It is imperative that dependence on fire-wood be reduced.
 Non-conventional sources including bio-gas, wind turbines, etc. should be harnessed to provide for the cooking, lighting and heating needs of the people of the hill areas.

-6. Ecology & Forests
+6. Ecology and Forests

 9.29 Regeneration and development of the hill environment cannot be achieved without willing and active cooperation of the people which will be forthcoming only if the benefits from improved land, water and forests resources reach directly and equitably to the people.